 - Are you prepared to deal with a sudden financial setback?

 - What’s the value of your assets and the liabilities?

 - While it’s good to be optimistic about the future, it’s in your best interest to be realistic about the present if you want to set off on a journey towards financial success.

-2. Have A Close Look At Your Lifestyle – The second step towards improving your financial situation is to do a detailed assessment of your lifestyle in order to understand how you ended up with no savings.
+2. Have A Close Look At Your Lifestyle – The second step towards improving your financial situation is to assess your lifestyle in order to know where your money went.
 Maybe you have been hanging out with your friends at expensive places or spending heftily on vacations and branded clothes & accessories.
 Ask yourself if you have been eating out too much or giving away expensive gifts to friends and family.

 While it’s totally human to seek social validation, the quality of life that you are living can sometimes be disastrous for your finances and can leave you in a lot of debt to repay.
 Having a closer look at your lifestyle will help you identify the pain points and the expenses that you need to cut back on to start building your savings.

 Alternatively, you may realize that you have been living an extremely frugal lifestyle but it’s your limited income that is posing to be a threat on your finances.
 If so is the case, consider starting a side hustle or switch to a better paying job to be able to save some money.

 3. Create A Budget Now! – Having zero savings most probably means that there’s something wrong with how you have been managing your money.
 A budget will help you get a reality check of your spending habits besides helping you identify the areas where you can save money.
 If you haven’t been able to build yourself some savings, there are also chances that you aren’t earning enough to meet your needs.
 Whatever the case, budgeting might help you identify the pain point which can then push you towards creating a strategy to fight your financial problems.